dsansthedsans/Dumpgame/README.md

 </ul>
 <br>
 <h2>Development History</h2>
-<p>Long ago, on November 14, 2021, I opened GameMaker for the first time, created a new project with a name I made up on the spot, then started the three-year long development of <b>"dump game"</b> <i>(as in "dumpster video game")</i>.
+<p>Long ago, on November 14, 2021, 11-year-old me opened GameMaker for the first time, created a new project with a name I made up on the spot, then started the three-year long development of <b>"dump game"</b> <i>(as in "dumpster video game")</i>.
 I had never made a game before, had no programming knowledge whatsoever and hadn't planned literally anything.</p>
 <p>I wanted to make an UNDERTALE fangame that had <b>me and my friends as either bosses or minibosses</b>, and that took place in <b>Dumpster Friends</b>, our Discord server.</p>
 <br>
 <p align="center"><img src="README-ASSETS/GEN1-PLACEHOLDER.png" height="355" alt="Screenshot of Dumpgame in early development"></p>